-The iron found in foods consist of two groups: heme and non-heme.
+The iron found in foods consists of two groups: heme and non-heme.

 Heme iron is found in meat and seafood and is the most bioavailable (easily absorbed) type of dietary iron.

-Non-heme iron food options are usually plant and fortified grain based and should be combined with heme iron rich foods or vitamin C to boost absorption.
+Non-heme iron food options are usually planted and fortified grain-based and should be combined with heme iron-rich foods or vitamin C to boost absorption.